jamesgray0/academic-kickstart/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-James is a clinical fellow in pediatric emergency medicine at Cincinnati Children's.
-His interests are in the intersection of technology, education, and the emergency care of acutely ill and injured children.
+I am a clinical fellow in pediatric emergency medicine at Cincinnati Children's.
+My interests are in the intersection of technology, education, and the emergency care of acutely ill and injured children.